 'Ethnic Cleansing' in Western Bosnia.
 For the Serbs, the Transfer of People is Inevitable and Represents 'One of the Necessities of War.'
-Le Monde (France), 7 March 1993 (in French)

-On the crest of the surrounding mountains, Serbian forces are waiting in ambush above one of the last remaining Muslim enclaves in Western Bosnia, Srebrenica, which they have decided to seize to ensure territorial continuity for their people. [...]
+Le Monde (France), 7 March 1993 (in French) D2 ☐ waiting in ambush above one of the last remaining Muslim enclaves in Western Bosnia, Srebrenica, which they have decided to seize to ensure territorial continuity for their people. [...]